 The forecast demand for the Hamilton sub-region has been relatively consistent in recent years, while maintaining some small pockets of growth.
 However, a substantial number of station facilities and underground cables have been identified as reaching their end-of-life, providing an opportunity to re-examine their current use and configuration in the context of the latest load forecast and generation data.
 In this instance, due to the number of facilities impacted and their proximity to one another, a comprehensive regional planning process is underway to optimize the transmission assets in the Hamilton area as they are renewed.

 In May 2013 the OEB endorsed the Planning Process Working Group’s report, formalizing the regional planning process.
 The Burlington to Nanticoke area was one of the first regions to undergo the new planning process, with a needs assessment published by Hydro One in May of 2014 and, subsequently, a scoping assessment published by the former OPA in September 2014.
-At that time, the OPA’s scoping assessment indicated there was no need to complete an IRRP for the Hamilton sub-region and that the identified needs could be addressed through local planning between the LDCs and the transmitter.
+At that time, the former OPA’s scoping assessment indicated there was no need to complete an IRRP for the Hamilton sub-region and that the identified needs could be addressed through local planning between the LDCs and the transmitter.

 In late 2016, the IESO was made aware of a number of significant sustainment investments in the Hamilton sub-region, for which there had been no information at the time of the 2014 needs assessment.
 Accordingly, the IESO worked with Hydro One to undertake a review of these ongoing projects.